-König sees networks as the common denominator today, connecting wind turbines, solar panels, electric vehicles (EVs), etc to support the environment.
+Konig sees networks as the common denominator today.
 'Every new connection of renewable energy sources replacing fossil fuel brings us closer to the Paris Agreement goals,' he commented.

 The traditional relationship between energy suppliers and users is changing.
 With more and more people producing their own green electricity, using solar panels and onsite storage, E.ON has coined the name for these flexible consumers as 'flexsumers'.

 Orchestrating interconnection of flexsumers with the grid requires a high degree of coordination and automation.
 The number of connected devices is forecast to increase to 500bn by 2030.
-'The system can no longer be controlled by humans.
-Digitalisation is key to our future - optimising the capacity of distribution systems to ensure energy supply security and make power distribution observable and steerable across all voltage levels over coming years,' he said.
+'Digitalisation is key to our future - optimising the capacity of distribution systems to ensure energy supply security and make power distribution observable and steerable across all voltage levels,' he said.

 Numerous opportunities are offered by digitalisation throughout the entire value chain, from intelligent network planning and efficient operation of energy networks to new digital solutions for customers.
-E.ON is focused on building a single digital platform for its entire network business across Europe, linking all its efforts and bundling solutions for customers and network businesses.
+Indeed, E.ON is focused on building a single digital platform for its entire network business across Europe, linking all its efforts and bundling solutions for customers and network businesses.